-The District's response to the findings identified in our audit is described in the letter following the audit acknowledgement page.
-The District's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.
+The District's responses to the findings identified in our audit are described in the letter following the audit acknowledgement page.
+The District's responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on them.